sergiogallegos/CIPy/CONTRIBUTING.md

-## Contributing to pycomm3
+## Contributing to CIPy

-This document aims to provide a brief guide on how to contribute to `pycomm3`.
+This document provides a brief guide on how to contribute to `CIPy`, a Python library for CIP and EtherNet/IP communication derived from `pycomm3`.

-### Who can contribute?
+### Who Can Contribute?

-Anyone!
-Contributions from any user are welcome.
-Contributions aren't limited to changing code.
-Filing bug reports, asking questions, adding examples or documentation are all ways to contribute.
-New users may find it helpful to start with improving documentation, type hinting, or tests.
+Anyone is welcome to contribute!
+Contributions aren’t limited to code—filing bug reports, asking questions, adding examples, or improving documentation are all valuable ways to help.
+New users might find it easiest to start with documentation updates, type hinting, or test cases.

-## Asking a question
+## Asking a Question

-Questions can be submitted as either an issue or a discussion post.
-A general question not directly related to the code or one that may be beneficial to other users would be most appropriate in the discussions area.
-One that is about a specific feature or could turn into a feature request or bug report would be more appropriate as an issue.
-If submitting a question as an issue, please use the _question_ template.
+Questions can be posted as GitHub issues or discussions:
+- **Discussions**: Best for general questions not tied to specific code or those that could benefit the community.
+- **Issues**: Ideal for questions about features, potential feature requests, or bugs.
+Use the _Question_ template if submitting as an issue.

 ## Submitting an Issue

-No code is perfect, `pycomm3` is no different and user submitted issues aid in improving the quality of this library.
-Before submitting an issue, check to see if someone has already submitted one before so we can avoid duplicate issues.
+`CIPy` is a work in progress, and user-submitted issues help improve its quality.
+Before submitting, check existing issues to avoid duplicates.

 ### Bug Reports

-To submit a bug report, please create an issue using the _Bug Report_ template.
-Please include as much information as possible relating to the bug.
-The more detailed the bug report, the easier and faster it will be to resolve.
+To report a bug, create an issue using the _Bug Report_ template.
+Provide as much detail as possible to speed up resolution.
+Include:
-Some details to include:
-- The version of `pycomm3` (easily found with the `pip show pycomm3` command)
+- `CIPy` version (e.g., `pip show cipy`).
-- Model/Firmware/etc if the issue is related to a specific device or firmware version
+- Device details (model, firmware, etc.) if the bug is device-specific.
-- Logs (see the [documentation](https://pycomm3.dev/getting_started.html#logging) to configure)
+- Logs (see [documentation](https://cipy.readthedocs.io/en/latest/getting_started.html#logging) for setup).
+  - Use `LOG_VERBOSE` level for maximum detail.
-  - A helper method is provided to simplify logging configs, including logging to a file
+  - A helper method simplifies logging to a file.
-  - Using the `LOG_VERBOSE` level is the most helpful
-- Sample code that will reproduce the bug
+- Sample code to reproduce the bug.

 ### Feature Requests

-For feature requests or enhancements, please create an issue using the _Feature Request_ template.
-New features could be things like:
+For new features or enhancements, use the _Feature Request_ template.
+Examples include:
-- A missing feature from a similar library
+- Adding missing features from similar libraries (e.g., "Library X has Y—can `CIPy` support it?").
-    - e.g. Library _X_ has a feature _Y_, would it be possible to add _Y_ functionality to `pycomm3`?
-- Change or modification to the API
-    - If it's a breaking change be sure to include why the new functionality is better than the current
-- Enhancing a current feature
+- API changes (justify breaking changes with clear benefits).
+- Enhancing existing features (e.g., more robust `EPATH` handling).
-- Removing an old/broken/unsupported feature
+- Removing outdated or unsupported functionality.

 ## Submitting Changes

-Submitting code or documentation changes is another way to contribute.
-All contributions should be made in the form of a pull request.
-You should fork this repository and clone it to your machine.
-All work is done in the `develop` branch first before merging to `master`.
-All pull requests should target the `develop` branch.
-This is because some of the tests are specific to a demo PLC.
-Once changes are completed in `develop` and all tests are passing, `develop` will be merged into `master` and a new release created and available on PyPI.

-Some requirements for code changes to be accepted include:

-- code should be _pythonic_ and follow PEP8, PEP20, and other Python best-practices or common conventions
-- public methods should have docstrings which will be included in the documentation
-- comments and docstrings should explain _why_ and _how_ the code works, not merely _what_ it is doing
-- type hinting should be used as much as possible, all public methods need to have hints
-- new functionality should have tests
-- run the _user_ tests and verify there are no issues
-- avoid 3rd party dependencies, code should only require the Python standard library
-- avoid breaking changes, unless adequately justified
-- do not update the library version

-Some suggested contributions include:
-- type hinting
-    - all public methods are type hinted, but many internal methods are missing them
-- tests
-    - new tests are always welcome, particularly offline tests or any methods missing tests
-- examples
-    - example scripts showing how to use this library or any of it's features
-    - you may include just the example script if you're not comfortable with also updating the docs to include it

-### New Feature or an Example?

-It can be tough to decide whether functionality should be added to the library or shown as an example.
-New features should apply to generally to almost all devices for a driver or implement new functionality that cannot be done externally.
-If submitting an example, please include name/username/email/etc in a comment/docstring if you wish to be credited.

-Here are a couple examples of changes and why they were added either as a feature or example:

-**[Feature] Add support for writing structures with a dictionary for the value:**
-- Cannot be done without modifying internal methods
-- New functionality not yet implemented
-- Improves user experience
-    - user can read a struct, change one value, and write it back without changing the data structure

-**[Example] Add support for reading/writing Powerflex drive parameters:**
-- Implemented using the `generic_message` method
-- Does not apply to a wide arrange of device types
-- Not a PLC, so doesn't fit in the Logix or SLC drivers
-- Too specific for the CIPDriver, but not enough to create a new driver

-Some questions to ask yourself when deciding between a feature or an example:
-- Is this new functionality or a new use of current functionality? _Former may be a feature, latter could be an example_
-- Can this be done using already available features? _Yes, then maybe an example_
-- Does this apply to a wide arrange of devices? _Yes, then maybe a feature_
-- Will this require internal changes to existing functionality? _Yes, then maybe a feature_
-- Is this useful? _Either should be useful_
+Code or documentation changes should be submitted as pull requests.
+Fork the repository, clone it locally, and work in the `develop` branch (the primary development branch).
+Pull requests should target `develop`.
+Once changes are tested and stable, they’ll be merged into `master` for a new release.

+### Requirements for Contributions

+To ensure quality, contributions must:
+- Be _Pythonic_, adhering to PEP 8, PEP 20, and common conventions.
+- Include docstrings for public methods (included in auto-generated docs).
+- Use comments and docstrings to explain _why_ and _how_, not just _what_.
+- Apply type hints to all public methods and as many internal ones as possible.
+- Include tests for new functionality.
+- Pass the _user_ tests (see Unit Testing in the README).
+- Avoid third-party dependencies—use only the Python standard library.
+- Minimize breaking changes unless well-justified.
+- Avoid updating the library version (handled by maintainers).

+### Suggested Contributions

+- **Type Hinting**: Public methods are hinted, but many internal ones need work.
+- **Tests**: Add offline tests or cover untested methods.
+- **Examples**: Share scripts demonstrating `CIPy` features (e.g., using `EPATH` decoding).
+  - Include your name/username/email in a comment/docstring for credit if desired.
+- **Documentation**: Expand usage guides or clarify complex features like structs.

+### New Feature or Example?

+Deciding whether a change belongs in the library or as an example can be tricky.
+Features should be broadly applicable or require internal changes, while examples showcase existing functionality.
+If submitting an example, add credit details if you’d like recognition.

+#### Examples of Feature vs. Example

+- **[Feature] Full `EPATH` Decoding**:
+  - Required internal changes to `data_types.py`.
+  - Broadly applicable to CIP routing.
+  - Enhances core functionality.

+- **[Example] Reading Drive Parameters with `generic_message`**:
+  - Uses existing `generic_message` method.
+  - Specific to certain devices (e.g., PowerFlex drives).
+  - Better as an external script than a core feature.

+#### Questions to Ask
+- Is this new functionality or a creative use of existing tools? (_New = feature, use = example_)
+- Can it be done with current features? (_Yes = example_)
+- Does it apply to most devices? (_Yes = feature_)
+- Does it need internal changes? (_Yes = feature_)
+- Is it useful? (_Must be for either_)